Do you have to file a return?

 - You want to claim a refund.

-- You want to apply for the GST/HST credit (including any related provincial credits).
-For example, you may be eligible if you turn 19 before April 2015.
+- You want the GST/HST credit (including any related provincial credits).
+For example, you may be eligible if you turn 19 before April 2016.

 - You or your spouse or common-law partner want to begin or continue receiving Canada child tax benefit payments, including related provincial or territorial benefit payments.